Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 router.add(templateEngine: StencilTemplateEngine())
 ```

-The router will now use a `StencilTemplateEngine()` for rendering templates.
+The router will now use a `StencilTemplateEngine()` to render templates.
 You can use multiple template engines in one file and `router.setDefault(templateEngine: StencilTemplateEngine())` can be used to set the default.

 ### Adding a route for the template
-We will define a new route for our server which we will use to return the formatted HTML.
-This is done using Kitura 1 style routing with request, response and next.
-We will render the .stencil file and add this to the response.
+Here we define a new route for our server which we will use to return the formatted HTML.
+This is done using Kitura 1 style (i.e. not Codable) routing with `request`, `response` and `next` parameters.
+We will render the `.stencil` file and add this to the `response`.

-1. Add a Kitura 1 style GET route for "/foodtracker".
+1. Add a new route for `GET` on "/foodtracker".

-Add the following code beneath `router.add(templateEngine: StencilTemplateEngine())`:
+Add the following code on the line below `router.add(templateEngine: StencilTemplateEngine())`:
 ```swift
 router.get("/foodtracker") { request, response, next in
     next()
 }
 ```
 2. Build a JSON string description of the FoodTracker meal store.
 Add the following code inside your “/foodtracker" route above `next()`:
 ```swift
 let meals: [Meal] = self.mealStore.map({ $0.value })